eSOL was among the first companies to introduce a real-time operating system (RTOS) for multi-core processors: the eT-Kernel Multi-Core Edition

 Embedded Multicore Consortium

-Embedded Multicore Consortium (EMC) is an industry-academia organization to foster the dissemination of multi-core/many-core technologies in Japan through ecosystem consisting of system, software, tool and semiconductor vendors.
+Embedded Multicore Consortium (EMC) is an industry-academia organization that fosters the dissemination of multi-core/many-core technologies in Japan through an ecosystem consisting of system, software, tool, and semiconductor vendors.
 EMC contributes to the development of multi-core/many-core technologies by conducting the following activities;

 Multicore Association SHIM Working Group